What We Believe

 We are a Reformed and Reformational church

-We are also a “Reformed” or “Reformational,” refering to the 16th-century Reformation led by Martin Luther, Thomas Cranmer and John Calvin.
+We are also a “Reformed” or “Reformational,” referring to the 16th-century Reformation led by Martin Luther, Thomas Cranmer, and John Calvin.
 The Reformation was a movement to reform the doctrine and worship of the late-medieval church by returning to the authority of the Scriptures.
 As heirs of the Reformation, we claim to be the heirs of the One, Holy, Catholic (Universal), and Apostolic church.

 We are grateful to stand in the vibrant tradition of the Protestant Reformation, when many vital aspects of the Bible’s teaching were rediscovered.
 In particular, we find much of the Bible’s teaching to be well expressed in the great confession of the English Reformation, the Thirty-Nine Articles of Religion.